ibm-cloud-docs/power-iaas/pricing.md

 In this example, the LPAR resources are increased after the 300 hour of the month from 8 GB of memory to 16 GB of memory.
 The price of the LPAR is prorated by the hour for the final monthly price of the LPAR ($303).

-## Base instance prices
+## Base instances
 {: #pricing-base-instance-prices}

 The base instance billing depends on your virtual instance options when you create a {{site.data.keyword.powerSys_notm}}.
 The machine type, number of cores, and amount of memory all affect the base instance billing.
 When you create your virtual server instance, the associated monthly rate is displayed.
-For more information, see [Creating a {{site.data.keyword.powerSys_notm}}](/docs/power-iaas?topic=power-iaas-creating-power-virtual-server#creating-power-virtual-server).
+For more information, see [Creating a Power Systems Virtual Server](/docs/power-iaas?topic=power-iaas-creating-power-virtual-server#creating-power-virtual-server).

 ## Operating systems
 {: #pricing-operating-systems}